oristopo/nanoTAPR/README.md

 Load Configuration -- Loads a previously saved configuration file to restore the state of the instrument from a previous measurement setup.

-Exit -- immediately terminates the VNA application (and saves the current instrument configuration to the file: `last.cfg`.
+Exit -- immediately terminates the TAPR application (and saves the current instrument configuration to the file: `last.cfg`.

 ### Exporting S-Parameters